oneapi-src/level-zero-spec/core/PROG.md

     // Append a wait on an event into a command list xeCommandListAppendWaitOnEvent(hCommandList, hEvent);

-    // Enqueue wait via the command list into a command queue xeCommandQueueEnqueueCommandLists(hCommandQueue, 1, &hCommandList, nullptr);
+    // Execute the command list with the wait xeCommandQueueExecuteCommandLists(hCommandQueue, 1, &hCommandList, nullptr);

     // Signal the device
     xeEventHostSignal(hEvent);